Maprunner/hertsway/README.md

 ## Adding a new leg

+- Save gpx file in src/data as legx.gpx
+- npm run new <x> <from> <to>
-- Create new post in src/posts
+- Edit post
-- Add details to globals/legs.js
 - Add picture details to globals/pics.js
 - Add pictures (600x400 jpg) to src/images
-- Save gpx file in src/data as legx.gpx
-- npm gpx legx.gpx
-- extract details from console output and add new map centre entry to src/scripts/mapLonLat.js
 - npm run dev to test
-- copy dist/images files to src/images to avoid resizing again
+- copy dist/images to src/images to avoid resizing again

 ## Deploying